russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Home.md

 		- making many objects do the same thing at the same time
 	- Rest period to continue working on your end-of-module task.

+> [!TIP]
+> If you were absent for this class or just want to review how to do the things noted above, you can [watch this recording](https://youtu.be/fqcfd86SLpA) that I made with the other section of Grade 10 Intro to Computer Studies.

 #### To-do items
 *Before our next class...*